Brian Adam: Early political years

 Adam joined the Scottish National Party (SNP) in 1974 and he was a trade union activist prior to his election to Holyrood in 1999.
 He served three terms as a councillor for Middlefield and Heathryfold on Aberdeen District Council from 1988 to 1996 and on Aberdeen City Council from 1995 until 1999.

 He stood as a candidate for the Aberdeen North constituency at the 1997 general election for the House of Commons but Labour retained the seat with a majority of 10,000 votes.

 Member of the Scottish Parliament

 In the first election to the Scottish Parliament in 1999, he contested Aberdeen North.
 Labour won the seat with a narrow majority of just 398 votes.
 Adam was elected from the regional list as the second North East Scotland regional MSP in 1999.

 At the 2003 election he stood for the Aberdeen North constituency, this time winning the seat from Labour with a majority of 457 votes.

 He retained the seat at the 2007 election with a significantly increased majority of 3,749 votes, and then again in 2011 in the renamed Aberdeen Donside with an even larger majority of 7,175 votes.

-After struggling with a long illness, his death from cancer was announced on 25 April 2013.
-Then-First Minister Alex Salmond paid tribute to Adam as "an outstanding politician, fine human being and a dear friend."